aartrama/aartrama.github.io/_posts/2016-09-10-programming-tips.md

 * Use dictionaries (python) or hashes (perl) whenever you can.
 These are really efficient data structures.

 * Using a good editor is really important.
 It makes your life a hundred times easier.
-I personally use Sublime text to write code.
+I personally use [Sublime text](http://www.sublimetext.com/){:target="_blank"} to write code.
 If possible, master using the 'vi' editor.

 * Sometimes, you assume that you have already written a step in your code, and run the program.
 But do not make assumptions!
 Check again if you have written all the required steps for the code to run.